Storytelling and Musical Programs

 The Children of the King

 A little wishful thinking goes a long way in this brilliant tale collected by folklorists from Libya to Iran.
-Based on a version collected from Tunisia by Penninah Schram.
+Based on a version collected from Tunisia by Penninah Schram with melodies by Shoshana.

 Soap, Soap, Soap

-An Appalachian Folktale about memory, Tennessee mud, and a mighty river told with a rhythm that is impossible to resist.
+An Appalachian Folktale about memory, Tennessee mud, and a mighty river told with an irresistible rhythm.
 Based on a version by Mike Lockett, the Normal Storyteller.

 The Star Globe Map